KatherLab/LLMAnonymizer-Publication/README.md

 1. Download and extract or build [llama-cpp](https://github.com/ggerganov/llama.cpp) for your operating system.
 2. Download desired models (must be compatible with llama-cpp, in gguf format)
 3. Update the config.yml file with the downloaded models accordingly.
-4. (Optional: Download tokenizer jsons for a specific model, so the anonymizer can check wheter your documents will fit into the context window. e.g. [Llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-8B/tree/main))
-5. If you intend to use OCR: Install [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/installation.html#)
+4. If you intend to use OCR: Install [OCRmyPDF](https://ocrmypdf.readthedocs.io/en/latest/installation.html#)
-6. Create a python venv or a conda environment (tested with *Python 3.11.5*) with requirements.txt:
+5. Create a python venv or a conda environment (tested with *Python 3.11.5*) with requirements.txt:
   - `python -m venv venv`
   - `source venv/bin/activate`
   - `pip install -r requirements.txt`